lucianopereira86/NetCore3-EFCore/README.md

 }
 ```

-To build the repository, it will be necessary a super class containing the generic methods shared by the _DBSet_ object.
+To build the repository, it will be necessary a super class containing the generic methods used by the _DBSet_ object.
 Inside the _Infra/Interface_ folder, create two interfaces:

 ```csharp